 A hostile work environment, according to the Equal Employment Opportunity Commission, is a workplace that includes behavior that a reasonable person would find offensive or threatening.
 This could be in regards to the atmosphere and feel of the workplace.

 Keep in mind that sexual conduct is considered to be unwelcome if the victim does not ask for the attention or encourage it.
 Sexual harassment is viewed based on the impact of the behavior, not the intent.
 Even if someone doesn’t “mean to” harass someone, it’s still considered harassment if it makes the victim feel threatened.
 Sexual harassment is seen from the perspective of the victim.

 How can my company prevent sexual harassment?

-Remember, you could have a potential employment practices liability lawsuit on your hands if you don’t handle sexual harassment claims properly.
-Of course, employment practices liability insurance can help protect your business, but it’s important to prevent harassment in the first place.
+It’s important to prevent harassment in the workplace.
 To reduce the chances of sexual harassment in your business, there are a few things you can do.

 1. Have a sexual harassment policy that stresses zero tolerance.

 To make sure that everyone is aware of what constitutes sexual harassment and what the consequences are, your business should have a sexual harassment policy.
 The policy should explain the disciplinary action that will be taken if it’s found that an employee is harassing someone.
 The goal of the disciplinary action should be to eliminate the behavior so that the victim feels safe again.
 And the discipline should be the same across the board, with no favoritism shown and no excuses made.

 Your policy should clearly define what sexual harassment is, explain the procedure for reporting a claim, and outline what will happen throughout the process of investigation.